-Please logon first to access the application form
+Please log on first to visit the application form

 Agenda of activities

-(I) Histories, theories and methodologies of migration studies
+- Histories, theories and methodologies of migration studies

-(II) Migration knowledge production by actors outside academia
+- Migration knowledge production by actors outside academia

-(III) Reflection on practices of data production in migration studies and development of new and different forms of data production
+- Reflection on practices of data production in migration studies and development of new and different forms of data production

-(i) to establish ‘Reflexivities in Migration Studies’ as part of the curriculum of the history and theory of the discipline; to contribute to the theory of migration studies; to reflect on the role of commissioned research for the epistemologies, history and theories of migration studies; to de-center and re-position European migration research within global contexts;
+- to establish ‘Reflexivities in Migration Studies’ as part of the curriculum of the history and theory of the discipline; to contribute to the theory of migration studies; to reflect on the role of commissioned research for the epistemologies, history and theories of migration studies; to de-center and re-position European migration research within global contexts;

-(ii) to investigate forms of ‘migranticization’ in terms of knowledge production, utilization and circulation by different actors such as state institutions, activists, policy makers and researchers, social scientist experts, and the role of mass (and social) media as distributors of this knowledge;
+- to investigate forms of ‘migranticization’ in terms of knowledge production, utilization and circulation by different actors such as state institutions, activists, policy makers and researchers, social scientist experts, and the role of mass (and social) media as distributors of this knowledge;

-(iii) to enhance competences in reflexivity regarding data production (both qualitative and quantitative approaches) relating to the identified (potential) problems
+- to enhance competences in reflexivity regarding data production (both qualitative and quantitative approaches) relating to the identified (potential) problems

 - Kickoff-Workshop in Neuchâtel, Switzerland, in 2020